There’s nothing like spending time outdoors and enjoying a peaceful camping trip out in nature.

 The dealbreaker for many is temperature.

 If you’re looking to keep things cold in a hot environment — arguably the definition of a refrigerator — absorption fridges will struggle mightily in hot climates.

 Absorption fridges are FAR more susceptible to the negative impacts of high ambient temperatures on cooling than compressor fridges.

 In other words, the hotter it gets, the worse an absorption fridge works.

 If you regularly camp in climates where the temperature exceeds 86°F (30°C), an absorption won’t keep perishable items food safe — let alone frozen.

 Who Are Absorption Fridges Suited For?

-Absorption fridges are best suited for motorhome campers who stay in one place for extended periods.
+Absorption fridges are best suited for RV campers who stay in one place for extended periods.